Webster’s dictionary defines 'recrudescence’ as “increased severity of a disease after a remission.”

 Democrats may be pulling their hair out, incredulous that women could fail to turn out in an election they tried to define as a referendum on a woman’s right to choice.
 But the simple fact is that regular people are far less likely to have seen a real piece of journalism chronicling the consequences of these abortion bans than they would have been, even ten years ago.

-This isn’t to say that need to go back to newspapers, the evening news, or even to our journalist god-kings again.
+This isn’t to say that we need to go back to newspapers, the evening news, or even to our journalist god-kings again.
 But it is to say that we need to find a way of getting people to read news digests again: Factual briefings of major things happening across all of society, coupled with a broad array of useful, interesting, entertaining, and engaging items designed to bring new customers in.
 (Dispatch #83)

 Maybe this will usher in a return to print, but I doubt it.
 Services like Apple News may replicate that snout-to-tail media again, but I remain skeptical: Analytics and algorithms, I think, have become a scourge for journalism.
 This is going to take some real work.